Nationals vs. Cubs Player Props Betting Odds

 Garcia Stats

-- Garcia has recorded 21 hits with three doubles, a triple, two home runs and five walks.
-He has driven in 14 runs with one stolen base.
+- Luis Garcia has three doubles, a triple, two home runs, seven walks and 14 RBI (21 total hits).
+He's also swiped one base.

 Garcia Recent Games